Human Resource Services

 9. 9Q: Can UNI contact me to make inquiries about my leave during my absence?

 9A: HRS may contact you to see how you are doing; assess possible accommodations needed upon your return; and to confirm whether your return to work date is or is not on target.
-Your supervisor may also check in with you to see how you are doing or to request general information readily accessible to you related to department operations (i.e. location of keys, passwords, contact info, etc.)
+Your manager may also check in with you to see how you are doing or to request general information readily accessible to you related to department operations (i.e. location of keys, passwords, contact info, etc.)

 10. 10Q: Can UNI require me to return to work before I exhaust my FMLA leave?